Intro: We’ve studied Hiring Mistakes

 CareerNet has been in the recruiting business for decades.
 Occasionally we jump out of this this frenetic industry to build new hiring solutions.
-Then we test these solutions in-house through our own HR Pros to see if our new or improved solution set is ready for “prime time” (ready for our clients)*.
+Then we test these solutions, hiring mistakes and successes, in-house through our own HR Pros to see if our new or improved solution set is ready for “prime time” (ready for our clients)*.

 This is a story about what happens when excellent initial results lead to cutting corners and HR failures.